MicrosoftDocs/learn/learn-pr/student-evangelism/build-ml-model-with-azure-stream-analytics/includes/2-azure-storage.md

    If Node.js is installed, the output shows the version number.
 If the version number is less than 8.0, *download and install the latest version*.

 1. Create a directory on your hard disk to be the project directory.
-Then, at the command line, run `cd` to change to that directory.
+Then, at the command prompt, run `cd` to change to that directory.

 1. Run the following command to initialize the project directory to host a Node.js project and install a package: